haimbilia/karotech-privacy/privacy.md

 Karo Pulse requests the following Android permissions strictly for the purposes described:

-- **Bluetooth scan and connect** — to discover and detect your saved controller.
+- **Bluetooth scan and connect**, to discover and detect your saved controller.
 The app does not use Bluetooth scan results to determine your physical location.
-- **Internet, network state** — to send Wake-on-LAN packets and to communicate with the Pulse Windows companion app on your local network only.
+- **Internet, network state**, to send Wake-on-LAN packets and to communicate with the Pulse Windows companion app on your local network only.
-- **Foreground service (connected device)** — to keep Bluetooth detection running while the app is in the background, so your PC wakes when your controller is in range.
+- **Foreground service (connected device)**, to keep Bluetooth detection running while the app is in the background, so your PC wakes when your controller is in range.
 While running, the app shows a persistent notification you can tap to disarm at any time.
-- **Post notifications** — to show the persistent "armed" status notification described above and to confirm wake events.
+- **Post notifications**, to show the persistent "armed" status notification described above and to confirm wake events.

 ## Data that Google Play may collect